Management's Discussion & Analysis

 Financial Management Systems

-As suggested in the “Sharing Quality Financial Management Services” section above, because of the federal government’s size and diversity, its financial management infrastructure consists of both legacy and modernized systems and standardized and customized systems.
+Because of the federal government’s size and diversity, its financial management infrastructure consists of both legacy and modernized systems and standardized and customized systems.
 As the government’s fiscal agent, Treasury works closely with agencies to manage systems for collecting and disbursing the government’s cash and financing disbursements when necessary, recording and reporting on those collections and disbursements, and reporting on all government revenues, expenses, assets, and liabilities.

-In 2020, Treasury was designated as the Financial Management systems QSMO and it is pursuing financial management improvement strategies that have government-wide implications.
-These strategies include standing up a financial management marketplace, developing system standards, and standardized processes, system requirements, and system interfaces.
+In 2020, Treasury was designated as the Financial Management Systems QSMO and is pursuing financial management improvement strategies that have government-wide implications.
+These strategies include standing up a financial management systems marketplace and developing system standards, standardized processes, system requirements, and system interfaces.
 These efforts provide a path to the decommissioning of legacy systems and migration to updated systems, leveraging modernized technologies.
-Also, agencies are coordinating with Treasury QSMO to improve their financial management and financial reporting systems as described in their financial reports, budget requests, and performance plans.
-DOD continues to address its material weaknesses in financial reporting, and is bringing its financial systems into compliance with federal financial management systems requirements, including the FFMIA; these plans can be found in the agency financial statements.
-In addition, DOD’s audit remediation efforts include issues related to real property, inventory and OM&S, government property in the possession of contractors, information technology access controls, reconciling DOD’s fund balance with Treasury, internal controls over financial reporting, the Joint Strike Fighter program, and component audit support.
+In addition, agencies are coordinating with the Treasury QSMO to improve their financial management and financial reporting systems as described in their financial reports, Congressional budget justifications, and performance plans.
+DOD continues to address its material weaknesses in financial reporting, and is bringing its financial systems into compliance with federal financial management systems requirements, including the FFMIA.

 Federal managers are responsible for developing and maintaining effective internal controls.
 Internal controls help to ensure effective and efficient operations, reliable financial reporting, and compliance with applicable laws and regulations.
 Safeguarding assets is a goal of each of these three objectives.